LeToNode/Play2.0-CN-doc/scalaGuide/main/async/ScalaStream.md

 }
 ```

-Now you don't have to specify a file name since the Web browser will not try to download it, but will just display the file content in the Web browser window (it is useful for content types supported natively by a Web browser like Html, images, etc.).
+Now you don't have to specify a file name since the web browser will not try to download it, but will just display the file content in the web browser window.
+This is useful for content types supported natively by the web browser, such as text, HTML or images.

 ## Chunked responses

-For now it works well with streaming file content since we are able to compute the content lenght before streaming it.
-But what about content dynamically computed with no content size available?
+For now, it works well with streaming file content since we are able to compute the content length before streaming it.
+But what about dynamically computed content, with no content size available?

 For this kind of response we have to use **Chunked transfer encoding**.

 > **Chunked transfer encoding** is a data transfer mechanism in version 1.1 of the Hypertext Transfer Protocol (HTTP) in which a web server serves content in a series of chunks.
-It uses the Transfer-Encoding HTTP response header in place of the Content-Length header, which the protocol would otherwise require.
-Because the Content-Length header is not used, the server does not need to know the length of the content before it starts transmitting a response to the client (usually a web browser).
+It uses the `Transfer-Encoding` HTTP response header instead of the `Content-Length` header, which the protocol would otherwise require.
+Because the `Content-Length` header is not used, the server does not need to know the length of the content before it starts transmitting a response to the client (usually a web browser).
 Web servers can begin transmitting responses with dynamically-generated content before knowing the total size of that content.
 >
-> The size of each chunk is sent right before the chunk itself so that a client can tell when it has finished receiving data for that chunk.
-The data transfer is terminated by a final chunk of length zero.
+> The size of each chunk is sent right before the chunk itself, so that a client can tell when it has finished receiving data for that chunk.
+Data transfer is terminated by a final chunk of length zero.
 >
 > [[http://en.wikipedia.org/wiki/Chunked_transfer_encoding]]

-The advantage is that we can serve the data **live** meaning that we send chunks of data as soon as they are available.
-The drawback is that since the Web browser doesn't know the content size, it is not able to display a proper download progress bar.
+The advantage is that we can serve the data **live**, meaning that we send chunks of data as soon as they are available.
+The drawback is that since the web browser doesn’t know the content size, it is not able to display a proper download progress bar.

-Let's say that we have a service somewhere a dynamic `InputStream` computing some data.
+Let’s say that we have a service somewhere that provides a dynamic `InputStream` computing some data.
 First we have to create an `Enumerator` for this stream:

 ```
 val data = getDataStream
 val dataContent: Enumerator[Array[Byte]] = Enumerator.enumerateStream(data)
 ```

-Now we can stream these data using a `ChunkedResult`:
+We can now stream these data using a `ChunkedResult`:

 ```
 def index = Action {